2016 ARIA Music Awards

-The 30th Annual Australian Recording Industry Association Music Awards (generally known as ARIA Music Awards or simply The ARIAs) are a series of award ceremonies which include the 2016 ARIA Artisan Awards, ARIA Hall of Fame Awards, ARIA Fine Arts Awards and the ARIA Awards.
+The 30th Annual Australian Recording Industry Association Music Awards (generally known as the ARIA Music Awards or simply the ARIAs) are a series of award ceremonies which include the 2016 ARIA Artisan Awards, ARIA Hall of Fame Awards, ARIA Fine Arts Awards and the ARIA Awards.
 The ceremony took place on 23 November at the Star Event Centre and aired on Network Ten.
 Flume won the most awards, with eight from eleven nominations.

 The broadcast rated 586,000 viewers up from 461,000 in 2015.
 Crowded House were inducted into the ARIA Hall of Fame.